minetest/minetest/doc/compiling/windows.md

 This will install the C++ compiler used in later steps.
 VS is also the recommended IDE for Luanti.

-You may notice that the C++ tools include CMake, but is should also be installed separately for compatibility with Luanti.
+You may notice that the C++ tools include CMake, but it should also be installed separately for compatibility with Luanti.

 ### CMake